Engaging Priority Families (EPF)

 How are communities selected for an EPF Project?

-Communities of focus have been chosen by selecting census area units with the largest numbers of Maori or Pasifika new entrant children who didn’t participate in ECE.
+Communities of focus have been chosen by selecting census area units with the largest numbers of Maori or Pasifika new entrant children who did not participate in ECE.

 For more information contact your local Ministry of Education office.